 In July 2012, human rights activist and documentary filmmaker Jen Marlowe traveled to the small Gulf Kingdom of Bahrain with Witness Bahrain in order to clandestinely observe, document, and expose the continued repression against Bahrain’s Arab Spring.
 In a multimedia presentation, Marlowe discusses the stories she documented in her three weeks there, including: nurses treating injured protestors at underground clinics; updates from the doctors who were arrested and tortured under fabricated charges; the family of a fourteen-year old boy killed by a teargas canister shot to the back of his head, an eleven-year old boy who was arrested while playing soccer with his friends and jailed for a month; Bahrainis whose homes had just been raided and family members arrested in an alarming upsurge of nighttime house-raids; youth on the streets clashing daily with riot police.
 Marlowe also conducted the final interview with human rights defender Nabeel Rajab before he was taken to prison for three months because of a tweet that he sent, surreptitiously filming the arrest itself, as well.
 (Rajab’s prison sentence was later extended to two years.
 He remains behind bars.)
 Marlowe’s talk explores the central role women have played in Bahrain’s Arab Spring, and will also examine the overly simplistic “Shi’a versus Sunni” analysis that has been used to characterize the Bahrain uprising.
 Throughout, Marlowe highlights the inspirational Bahraini pro-democracy and human rights activists, who continue their struggle for democracy and freedom at great personal risk.

-As part of a three-person team, Jen traveled to Sudan and Chad to make the documentary film Darfur Diaries: Message from Home.
-Jen’s second feature-length award-winning documentary is called Rebuilding Hope, and follows three Lost Boys on their first homecoming to Sudan.
-Jen will bring the audience up to date on the individual stories and the current situation in Sudan.
-South Sudan became an independent state on 9 July 2011, but human rights abuses and widespread hunger continue to make this a volatile region.
+As part of a three-person team, Jen traveled to Darfur (in Western Sudan) and Chad to make the award-winning documentary film Darfur Diaries: Message from Home.
+Jen also directed the award-winning documentary Rebuilding Hope, following three Sudanese Lost Boys on their first homecoming to South Sudan after having fled civil war twenty years prior.
+Jen will bring the audience up to date on the individual stories and the current situation in South Sudan, where human rights abuses and widespread hunger continue to make this a volatile region.

 “Jen Marlowe brought a refreshing activist view of the current political struggle in Bahrain to the forefront of students’ minds.
 Her capturing firsthand experience has the ability to bring awareness to a heavy topic.”